 - Email 311@PortlandOregon.gov

-- Visit in-person at the Portland Building’s Customer Service Desk at 1120 Southwest Fifth Avenue (currently closed due to the COVID-19 emergency).
+- Visit in-person at the Portland Building’s Customer Service Desk at 1120 Southwest Fifth Avenue, Portland, OR, 97204.

 Additional Mental Health Services